×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "To find a place to live in Evora, you can start by researching online on popular real estate websites such as Idealista, OLX, and Imovirtual, where you can filter your search based on your preferences like location, budget, and property type.
 You can also join local Facebook groups or online forums dedicated to housing and rentals in Evora, where people often post available properties or share recommendations.
 Another option is to visit Evora and explore the city in person.
 Walk around the neighborhoods you are interested in and look for "For Rent" or "Vende-se" signs on properties.
 You can also visit local real estate agencies and speak with agents who can help you find a suitable place based on your requirements.
 Additionally, consider reaching out to your personal network or any contacts you may have in Portugal, as they might have recommendations or know of available properties in Evora.
-Lastly, if you are moving to Evora for work or study, check with your employer or university for any housing assistance or resources they may offer," explained one expat living in Evora, Portugal.
+Lastly, if you are moving to Evora for work or study, check with your employer or university for any housing assistance or resources they may offer," said one expat who made the move to Evora.

 What is a typical expat home or apartment like in Evora?